 Battery range — how far you can drive on a single charge — depends on the type of EV, its battery capacity, the type of roads (flat, hilly or winding) and your driving style.

-Find an estimated range for specific vehicles on the vehicle fuel economy label or the Rightcar website.
+Find an estimated range for specific vehicles on the Vehicle Emissions and Energy Economy Label or the Rightcar website.
 For most new EVs, a drive of 300km is within easy reach.

 Use your odometer or Google Maps to record how far you drive in a typical day or week – you might be surprised how easily an EV can meet your needs.

 EV batteries are designed to last many years